Huntsmanlab/utanos/vignettes/cn-summary-workflow.md

 ### IV - Table Output

 The `MakeSummaryTable()` function can be used to generate tables of the copy-number gains and losses.
 If desired, the user can also generate a second table containing just the peaks by setting `find_peaks = TRUE`.
-The threshold parameters outlined in the below code section will apply to both the generated table and the peaks table.
-Peaks in the CN probability data are identified using the gsignal::findpeaks function.
+The threshold parameters outlined in the below code section will apply to both the generated summary CN aberrations table and the peaks table.
+Peaks in the CN probability data are identified using the `gsignal::findpeaks` function.
+Peaks are simply defined as local maxima.
+This function itself is a port-over of its namesake function in the Octave package ‘signal’.
-The `MakeSummaryTable()` function returns a list with either 1 or 2 tables (type: tible).
-These tables can be easily saved as csvs, tsvs, or in your favourite tabular format for perusal in a differnt user-friendly application such as excel.
+The `MakeSummaryTable()` function returns a list with either 1 or 2 tables (type: tibble).

+These tables can be easily saved as csvs, tsvs, or in your favourite tabular format for perusal in a different user-friendly application such as excel.

 ``` r
 > library(gsignal)